Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 Now we'll be setting up your project.
 If you want to see videos for setting up the frontend and backend, see below.

-The overall setup process will just involve cloning the repos on your computer and then reading the READMEs to see how to set up each individual project.
+The overall setup process will just involve cloning the repositories on your computer and then reading the READMEs to see how to set up each individual project.

 If you prefer video format, here are some setup videos we've created for setting up the frontend and backend on both